- Director of Science

-- Professor of Global Health, Department of Global Health, Academic Medical Center, University of Amsterdam
+- Professor of Global Health, Department of Global Health, Amsterdam UMC, University of Amsterdam

 - Deputy Head, Department of Global Health, Academic Medical Center, University of Amsterdam